Several European, Central Asian countries continue to enforce travel restrictions, conduct health screenings as of March 2 due to COVID-19.

 - Kazakhstan: All flights to and from China suspended indefinitely as of Feb.
 3. All land borders with China remain closed to travelers.
 A suspension of flights with Iran entered into effect March 1; a ban on entry of Iranian nationals will take effect March 5.

 - Kyrgyzstan: Travelers arriving from Afghanistan, China, Iran, Japan, and Korea will be placed in quarantine for 14 days.

 - Russia: All land borders with China remain closed.
 Flights to and from China and Iran have been suspended indefinitely.
-Indefinite suspension of flights with South Korea entered into effect March 1, with the exception of Aeroflot (SU) and Korea Air (KE) flights between Moscow and Seoul, which will continue to operate.
-Non-Russian residents of China, Hong Kong, and Iran are not currently allowed entry into Russia.
+Indefinite suspension of flights with South Korea enters into effect March 1, with the exception of Aeroflot (SU) and Korea Air (KE) flights between Moscow and Seoul, which will continue to operate.
+Non-Russian resident nationals of China, Hong Kong, and Iran are not currently allowed entry into Russia.

 - Switzerland: Flights to and from mainland China remain suspended until March 28.
 Authorities have banned all gatherings of over 1,000 participants, including demonstrations, public events, and major sporting events.

 - Tajikistan: Flights to and from China and Iran have been suspended indefinitely.
 Authorities have also indefinitely closed the Kulma Pass border crossing with China.

 - Turkmenistan: Authorities have indefinitely suspended all flights to and from China.